executablebooks/.github/profile/README.md

 - [Jupyter Book](https://jupyterbook.org): Build beautiful, publication-quality books and documents from computational material like Jupyter Notebooks.
 - [MyST Markdown](https://mystmd.org): An extended Markdown format designed for the future of technical communication and publication.

-As well as many, many other tools for parsing, headless execution of Jupyter Notebooks ([caching](https://github.com/executablebooks/jupyter-cache) and in the [browser](https://github.com/executablebooks/thebe)), popular sphinx extensions (e.g. [copy-button](https://github.com/executablebooks/sphinx-copybutton), [sphinx-design](https://github.com/executablebooks/sphinx-design), [sphinx-thebe](https://github.com/executablebooks/sphinx-thebe)), and many [scientific templates](https://github.com/myst-templates) for writing journal articles and presentations.
+As well as many other tools for parsing, headless execution of Jupyter Notebooks ([caching](https://github.com/executablebooks/jupyter-cache) and in the [browser](https://github.com/executablebooks/thebe)), popular sphinx extensions (e.g. [copy-button](https://github.com/executablebooks/sphinx-copybutton), [sphinx-design](https://github.com/executablebooks/sphinx-design), [sphinx-thebe](https://github.com/executablebooks/sphinx-thebe)), and many [scientific templates](https://github.com/myst-templates) for writing journal articles and presentations.

 ## Contribute to a Project 👩‍💻